-Massive winter storm set to slam Northeast with heavy snow, strong winds
+Bomb cyclone blasts East Coast, threatens hurricane-force winds

 Expect more bone-chilling temperatures

-The bombogenesis will usher in another round of single-digit or subzero temperatures to the Northeast on Thursday.
+The weather phenomenon, known as bombogenesis, will also usher in on Thursday another round of single-digit or subzero temperatures to the Northeast.

 In New York and Philadelphia, temperatures are expected to dip to 3 degrees this weekend.

-New York City schools are closed Thursday and sanitation workers are getting ready to deploy 2,200 plows to help clear the streets as 4-6 inches of snowfall are expected.
+New York City schools are closed Thursday and sanitation workers are preparing to deploy 2,200 plows to help clear the streets, with 4 to 6 inches of snowfall expected.
 The snow, combined with "exceptionally strong winds," means crews will be working in near-whiteout conditions, New York City Sanitation Commissioner Kathryn Garcia said.

-Boston could see minus 7 degree temperatures paired with about 12 inches of snow, forecasters say.
+Boston could see minus 7 degree temperatures paired with about 12 inches of snow, forecasters said.

-Gov. Charlie Baker said the greatest areas of concern are along the Plymouth County coast stretching from Sandwich to Dennis on Cape Cod.
+Massachusetts Gov. Charlie Baker said the greatest areas of concern are along the Plymouth County coast, from Sandwich to Dennis on Cape Cod.

-But not only the Northeast states will see frigid temperatures on Thursday.
-Every East Coast state from Maine to Georgia has either a winter weather advisory, a winter storm warning or a blizzard warning.

 Snowfall blankets the Southeast

-Cities in the Southeast that rarely see snow turned into winter wonderlands as dozens of car crashes were reported and airports closed.
+Before the storm pushed north, cities in the Southeast that rarely see snow turned into winter wonderlands, with snow weighing down palm fronds and freezing water in fountains.

+Dozens of car crashes also were reported and several airports closed.

-Runways at Charleston International Airport closed and the South Carolina Highway Patrol reported dozens of accidents as snow and sleet fell.
+Runways at Charleston International Airport closed and the South Carolina Highway Patrol reported dozens of wrecks as snow and sleet fell.
 In Georgia, the Savannah/Hilton Head International Airport -- typically booming with tourists this time of year -- closed on Wednesday due to severe winter weather conditions.

-In South Carolina, some areas had seen five to six inches of snow by Wednesday afternoon, requiring more than 13,000 tons of salt, Gov. Henry McMaster said.
+In South Carolina, some areas had seen 5 to 6 inches of snow by Wednesday afternoon, requiring more than 13,000 tons of salt, Gov. Henry McMaster said.

 Steady snowfall blanketed Charleston, recording at least 5.3 inches on Wednesday.
-It was the most snow the city has seen in one day since 1989 and the third-highest snowfall amount on record.
+It was the most snow the city has seen in one day since 1989 and the third-highest snowfall total on record.

-Amid the Instagram-worthy scenes, McMaster warned of dangerous conditions as evening temperatures were expected to remain below freezing through Monday.
-McMaster urged people to stay indoors as much as possible to minimize risk of injury.
+McMaster warned of dangerous conditions as evening temperatures were expected to remain below freezing through Monday.
+He also urged people to stay indoors as much as possible to minimize risk of injury.

-Tallahassee, Florida, had not seen measurable snowfall since 1989, CNN meteorologist Michael Guy said.
+Measurable snow also fell in Tallahassee, Florida, marking the first time that had happened since 1989, CNN meteorologist Michael Guy said.

-The unusually frigid conditions in Florida led to the closures of Florida State University and Florida A&M University on Wednesday.
-They also forced the temporary closures of Orlando water parks and prompted authorities to open dozens of emergency shelters.